apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_3_resolution.md

 The rules for resolving the leftmost identifier are:

 1.  _In a `FROM` clause_: Names in a `FROM` clause identify the collections over which the query block will iterate.
-    These collections may be stored datasets or may be the results of nested query blocks.
+    These collections may be stored datasets, views, synonyms, or may be the results of nested query blocks.
     A stored dataset may be in a named dataverse or in the default dataverse.
     Thus, if the two-part name `a.b` is in a `FROM` clause, a might represent a dataverse and `b` might represent a dataset in that dataverse.
     Another example of a two-part name in a `FROM` clause is `FROM orders AS o, o.items AS i`.